-- 1 POINT for applications that meet the minimum diversity eligibility criteria for this option, which is: - a minimum 20 per cent broadleaves suitable for timber production and a minimum 20 per cent diverse conifer - 3 POINTS for applications that deliver more than the minimum diversity eligibility criteria for this option, which is: - a minimum 25 per cent broadleaves for timber production and a minimum 25 per cent diverse conifer - 5 POINTS for applications that deliver the maximum diversity eligibility criteria for this option, which is: - a minimum 30 per cent broadleaves for timber production and a minimum 30 per cent diverse conifer.
+1 POINT - for applications that meet the minimum diversity eligibility criteria for this option, which is:

+• a minimum 20 per cent broadleaves suitable for timber production and a minimum 20 per cent diverse conifer a minimum 25 per cent broadleaves for timber production and a minimum 25 per cent diverse conifer a minimum 30 per cent broadleaves for timber production and a minimum 30 per cent diverse conifer.
 You must clearly show that you have taken opportunities to maximise species diversity appropriate to the site, where these opportunities exist.
 The 'broadleaved' and 'diverse conifer' components must be 'suitable' for the site